SolaceDev/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the Solace Labs!
+## Hi there 👋 Welcome to Solace Devs!

-Solace Labs offers a list of community supported, open source projects.
-You can use these projects to integrate with, and use, Solace PubSub+ products.

-**To get started:**

-🍿 Explore a project that you're interested in

-📖 Read the Contribution guide for each project

-🥳 Contribute to a project by opening a pull-request

-⚙️ Fix any issue or bug you can
+Solace Devs is a repository to work on development verions of tools found in [Solace Products](https://github.com/SolaceProducts)

 🧙 If you have any questions, feel free to surf our [Solace Community Forum](https://solace.community/)